Back to Insights

 Step 3: Test and Compare

 Run the same task through multiple prompt variations and score each output against your rubric.
 Track results in a spreadsheet to identify which prompt structures consistently produce the highest-scoring outputs.
+This comparative testing is what separates teams that improve over time from teams that plateau.

 Step 4: Iterate and Document

 Refine prompts based on evaluation results and document the winning approaches in your team's prompt library.
+Each iteration should be versioned, so the team can trace the evolution of a prompt and understand why specific changes were made.

 Automated Evaluation